$5.25 billion dollar canal expansion opens for business

 neo-Panamax ships are allowed maximum dimensions of 366m in length, 49m in width and 15.2m in depth – a massive increase for commercial shipping operators to take advantage of.
 It is expected a new wave of orders for ships of this size will be placed over the next coming years as using the Panama Canal benefits savings of around 14 days voyage time for ships that use it.

 The new canal runs alongside the existing canal and operates quite differently than the old way.
 There are no “mules” (small trains on either side of the ship which is used to pull the ship through) on the new canal – instead, they use a tug at the front and back of each ship.

 This video shows you in detail how the new locks will operate:

-Previously, ships with a max-capacity of around 5000 TEU (number of containers on the ship) could pass through the canal.
+Previously, ships with a max capacity of around 5000 TEU (number of containers on the ship) could pass through the canal.
 However, the new canal will allow container ships carrying over 13000 TEU to pass through with ease.
-It’s good news for cruise lines too; Royal Caribbean’s Quantum-class ships could for example use the new canal to reposition their ships from the East to West coast of the USA or vice versa – look out for announcements from major cruise lines soon.
+It’s good news for cruise lines too; Royal Caribbean’s Quantum-class ships could for example use the new canal to reposition their ships from the East to the West Coast of the USA or vice versa – lookout for announcements from major cruise lines soon.